 Parents/visitors must report directly to E building office upon arrival at school.
 Only visitors who are on school business will be permitted on the grounds during school hours.
 Student visitors or family guests will not be permitted to visit the school during instruction time.
 Students may not bring younger children to Northwestern during the school day.
 Pursuant to State Law, persons entering school property are deemed to have consented to the search of their person and property.
 (ACT 373 of 1994)

+SCHOOL COUNSELING PROGRAM

-SCHOOL COUNSELING DEPARTMENT COUNSELORS FOR GRADES 9 - 12:
+COUNSELORS FOR GRADES 9 - 12 ARE:

-Christina Bednarz A - Ch

-Charles Drakeford Ci - Gi

-Kim Howell Gl - K
+Debbie Cabaniss A-Co

-Chris Burkhart - Director of School Counseling L - M
+Bridget Elmore- Director of School Counseling Cr -Go

+Kim Howell Gr -K

+Christine Burkhart L-M

 Maurice Herrington N-Si

-Shayla Scott Sk-Z
+Shayla Scott Sk - Z

-Ali Dean Career Counselor

 Students are very fortunate to have qualified counselors at Northwestern High School.
 Each student has a counselor to serve that particular student in many ways through individual and group counseling.
 Most of our counselors' time is spent in the areas of personal, vocational, and educational counseling.
-Career counseling and college selection guidance is available.
+Career counseling and college selection advice is available.
 College and technical school catalogs, career brochures, and military information are available.
 All matters concerning registration, course selection, grades, scholarship applications, credits, graduation, and counseling are processed through this office.

 Students may be counseled on personal or curriculum matters by contacting their counselor.
 Students should make appointments in advance.
 Waiting for a conference that has not been arranged in advance will not be an excuse for missing a class.
-To make an appointment with the counselor, a student can send a Canvas message to the counselor, request a pass from the teacher to go to the Counseling Office, or visit the Counseling Office secretary to complete an appointment request.
+To make an appointment with his/her counselor, a student should obtain a referral form from a teacher or the counseling office, complete the form, and return the form to the teacher or counseling office.
 The counselor will notify the student of the appointment as soon as possible.